280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 To set up some of the configuration files it requires a knowledge of which keys connect to which pins on the MCU (see the [Shield Overlays](https://zmk.dev/docs/development/new-shield#shield-overlays) section), and how the rows and columns are wired.

 To get this information, look at the PCB kcad files and follow the traces from key pads, to row and column through holes, to MCU through holes.
 Once you have that information you can update the applicable dtsi/overlay files.

-### Changing the Central and Peripheral Assignments

-Follow the ZMK documentation to change the [Kconfig.deconfig](https://zmk.dev/docs/development/new-shield#kconfigdefconfig).

-### Changing the Keyboard Name

-Follow the ZMK [Kconfig.defconfig](https://zmk.dev/docs/development/new-shield#kconfigdefconfig) section to update the keyboard name.
-Make sure to read about the danger in exceeding the 16 character limit.

 ## Creating Graphical Key Maps